daniel-gomes-silva/CapstoneProject/README.md

 ## Footpath Duration Calculation

 This project contains two C++ programs designed to calculate footpath durations between public transport stops (Metro and STCP) in Porto using the OSRM (Open Source Routing Machine) API.
 One version is **sequential** `footpathDuration.cpp`, and the other `footpathDurationOMP.cpp` leverages OpenMP for **parallel** processing to improve performance.
-Additionally, there is a `footpathDistance.cpp` program for calculating footpath distances.

 ### Introduction

 These programs interact with a local **OSRM server to retrieve walking durations** between various public transport stops.
 The **goal** is to **create a comprehensive dataset of footpath travel times**, which can be valuable for transport planning and analysis.
 Additionally, the project includes tools to load this generated data into a **Redis cache**, enabling fast and efficient lookups for use in other applications.
-Currently, there are `85 Metro stops` and `2504 STCP stops`, resulting in a total of 2589 stops and 2589*(2588/2) = `3350166 unique pairs`.
+Currently, there are **85 Metro stops** and **2504 STCP stops**, resulting in a total of 2589 stops and 2589*(2588/2) = **3350166 unique pairs**.
 The sequential version processes requests one by one, while the parallel version uses OpenMP to send multiple requests concurrently, significantly reducing execution time for large datasets.

 ### How it Works (General)